 Also in accordance with the Minnesota Patient Protection Act, you have the right to request a standing referral – written consent allowing you to see a specialist (for a chronic condition) more than once without having to get a new referral from your primary care clinic each time.
 A standing referral must be from your primary clinic, and state in writing all services to be provided and for how long.
 The specialist is not able to make additional referrals for services without permission from your primary care clinic.

-Certain services require prior authorization (PA) for Hennepin Health members.
-The list of services requiring prior authorization is not all-inclusive and may be updated at any time.
+Certain services require prior authorization for Hennepin Health members.
+The prior authorizations document (DOC) outlines which services require prior authorization or notification to Hennepin Health.
 Providers are responsible for verifying eligibility and benefits before providing services to members.

 If you have any questions regarding the above information, call Hennepin Health Member Services at 612-596-1036 (TTY: 1-800-627-3529), Monday through Friday from 8 a.m. to 4:30 p.m.
 For after-hour requests, a message can be left on the confidential voice mail and your call will be returned the following business day.
 Upon request, this information can be made available in an alternative format such as Braille, large print or audiotape.